laurabenestan/RDA_outlier/README.md

 env_selected <- select(env, salinity_surface_repro_min,chlo_surface_max,chlo_benthic_min)
 ```

-## Run the Redundancy Analysis
+## 3. Run the Redundancy Analysis (RDA)

-### Perform the RDA calculation

 This step can take a while depending on your dataset.
 ```{r}
 diplodus.rda <- rda(gen.imp ~ ., data=pred, scale=T)
 ```

-The R2 inform about the percent of genomic variation that can be explained by one of the predictor.
+The `R^2` inform about the percent of genomic variation that can be explained by one of the predictor.
-Here for instance, we found a adjusted R2 of 0.0002, which means that our constrained ordination explains about 0.02% of the variation.
+Here for instance, we found a adjusted R^2 of 0.0002, which means that our constrained ordination explains about 0.02% of the variation.

 This low explanatory power is not surprising given that we expect that most of the SNPs in our dataset will not show a relationship with the environmental predictors (e.g., most SNPs will be neutral).

-We calculate the adjusted R2
+We **calculate the adjusted R^2**.
 ```{r}
 RsquareAdj(diplodus.rda)
 ```